 During our first round of publications in 2019, we found community and spirit through our deep collaborations with Co—Conspirator Press authors—Sarah Lyon, Veronica C. Ratliff, Gabrielle Civil, and Meenadchi.

-We’re thrilled to announce CO—CO Press’s 2020-2021 authors Kamala Puligandla, Sonia Louise Davis and Annika Hansteen-Izora.
+We’re thrilled to announce CO—CO Press’s 2020-2021 authors Mimi Tempestt, Kamala Puligandla, Sonia Louise Davis and Annika Hansteen-Izora.
 Stay tuned for more information.

 MEENADCHI(Meenadchi/they/them) has 10+ years experience in trauma services and crisis stabilization.
 In December 2018, Meenadchi was invited to become Co-Conspirator Press’s inaugural author with the workbook Decolonizing Non-Violent Communication.
 Meenadchi’s DNVC practice lays the groundwork for a somatic approach to unpacking internalized systems of oppression, to divest from shame, and to find radiance and care in our communication.